Philippines' Duterte says 'never again' at Israel's Holocaust memorial

 “May the world learn the lesson of this horrific and benighted period of human history.
 May the hearts of peoples around the world remain ever open.
 And may the minds of all men and women learn to work together towards providing a safe haven for all who are being persecuted.”

-In 2016, in a bungled reference to an opponent’s remark that his rise could be like that of Adolf Hitler, Duterte said he himself would be “happy to slaughter” drug addicts in a similar vein to the Nazi leader’s mass murder of Jews.

-Tourism, labour and defence deals were signed earlier when Duterte met Prime Minister Benjamin Netanyahu in his office.
+Tourism, labour and defense deals were signed earlier when Duterte met Prime Minister Benjamin Netanyahu in his office.

 “We share the same passion for peace.
 We share the same passion for human beings.
 But we also share the same passion of not allowing a family to be destroyed by those who (have) corrupt ideologies,” Duterte said, in an apparent reference to drug dealers.